-In mild cases of sleep apnea, you may be able to treat it by changing your behavior, such as:
+You may be able to treat mild cases of sleep apnea by changing your behavior, for example:

 Stopping smoking.
 Smoking can increase the swelling in the upper airway, which may worsen both snoring and apnea.